CoachRec/sports-and-health-calculators/README.md

 ## Introduction

-Whether you're developing an application for athletes, fitness enthusiasts, or anyone keen on tracking their health metrics, our library provides accurate and efficient calculators to help you integrate these functionalities seamlessly.
+Whether you're developing an application for athletes, fitness enthusiasts, or anyone keen on tracking their health metrics, our library is here to help you

 ## Installation